alwalxed/cli-prayer-times/README.md

 ## Usage

-#### Basic Command
+#### Display Prayer Times

+##### To display prayer times for your current city:

 ```
 prayers
 ```

+###### This will fetch and display the prayer times for the city stored in your configuration file.

 #### Change City

+##### To change the city and view the prayer times for a new location:

 ```bash
 prayers -c
 ```

-You will be prompted to enter a city name, and the prayer times for that city will be displayed
+###### You will be prompted to enter the name of your city.
+Once you provide it, the tool will fetch and display the prayer times for that location.

 ## Screenshots

+Here’s an example of what the prayer times look like in your terminal:
 ![Prayer times in terminal](https://raw.githubusercontent.com/alwalxed/cli-prayer-times/refs/heads/main/screenshot.png)

 ## Contributing